Biden Slams Trump Over Alleged Comments Mocking US War Dead

 The president and his allies have dismissed the report in The Atlantic as false.

-The allegations, sourced anonymously, describe multiple offensive comments by the president toward fallen and captured U.S. service-members, including calling World War I dead at an American military cemetery in France as “losers” and “suckers” in 2018.
+The allegations, sourced anonymously, describe multiple offensive comments by the president toward fallen and captured U.S. service members, including calling World War I dead at an American military cemetery in France “losers” and “suckers” in 2018.

-The reported comments, many of which were confirmed independently by the AP, are shining a fresh light on Trump’s previous public disparagement of American troops and military families.
+The reported comments, many of which were confirmed independently by The Associated Press, are shining a fresh light on Trump’s previous public disparagement of American troops and military families.
 That opens a new political vulnerability for the president less than two months from Election Day.

 Voice cracking, Biden told reporters that “you know in your gut” Trump’s comments, if true, are “deplorable.”